|February 15, 2017||No Comments|

 So, though suffering Brexit and a drop in the value of sterling, UK buyers are still flocking to the Spanish property market for good deals as affordability for UK property dwindles.
 Bargains do still exist, and here are three hidden gems to lookout for in 2017:

 The housing market in Ibiza is growing fast, and saw the average house price soar 20% in 2016 to over €1.1million.
 Why is it worth it?
-Well, Ibiza has always been a popular, picturesque and beautiful area.
+Well, Ibiza has always been a popular, picturesque and beautiful area, and Mallorca properties are sought after by the rich and famous, including royalty.
 Spain’s tax laws for high-net-worth earners means Ibiza is becoming a centre for international wealth.
 If pricing booms in cities like London have taught us anything, it’s that this behaviour tends to mean buyers will be quickly – and handsomely – rewarded.

 Again boasting investment from international investors, Alicante has remained a strong real estate option even during the years post-2008.
 With beautiful provinces like Castalla that include large, affordable homes, old quaint towns, mountain views and easy beach access, a property in Alicante would certainly improve on its value in a short time as sales have been steadily growing and prices are, according to Kyero.com, 10-15% below the national average.

 One exciting aspect of Almeria compared to the other gems in this list is that it has seen far less of an influx of development than its neighbouring towns and cities.
 This means it has kept its old-world charms and intricacies, but proves popular as a destination for tourists, expats and residents.
 Mojorca, Albox and Vera are trending destinations, while Q3 sales rose a massive 93% this year and the average house price is just a shade under €30,000 (half of the national average!).
 This looks to be snapped up by overseas buyers next year – bargain hunters will have to act quickly to secure a great deal.